Bader’s walkoff hit keeps Cardinals rolling with 4-3 win

-St. Louis, which has won nine of 10, pushed its lead over the Chicago Cubs to three games in the NL Central.
+St. Louis, which has won nine of 10 and 12 of 14, pushed its lead over the Chicago Cubs to three games in the NL Central.

-Eugenio Suarez homered for the Reds, who have dropped four in a row.
+Eugenio Suarez homered for the Reds, who have dropped four in a row

 Bader, facing five infielders with no one out, lofted a fly ball off Michael Lorenzen (0-4) to deep right field to bring in pinch-runner Tyler O’Neill.

+“He didn’t make the moment bigger than it was,” St. Louis manager Mike Shildt said.
+“That’s the sign of a great player.”

 Jose Martinez began the rally with a walk.
-Yadier Molina followed with a ground rule double to set the stage for Bader’s first career walkoff hit.
+Yadier Molina followed with a ground rule double to set the stage for Bader’s hit.

-St. Louis scored single runs in the seventh, eighth and ninth for its second consecutive walkoff win following a 3-2 triumph on Saturday.
+St. Louis scored single runs in the seventh, eighth and ninth for its second consecutive last at-bat win following a 3-2 triumph on Saturday.

-Carlos Martinez (4-2) picked up the victory by striking out the side in the ninth.
+Carlos Martinez (4-2) picked up the victory by striking out the side in the ninth on 13 pitches.

 Cincinnati starter Tyler Mahle, who was added to the roster from Triple-A Louisville earlier in the day, gave up two runs, one earned, on two hits over 6 1-3 innings.
 He struck out five and did not walk a batter.
 He was making his first appearance since July 19.